Cuban macaw: Extinction

 Hunting has been proposed as a factor in the extinction of the Cuban macaw.
 Parrots were hunted, kept as pets, and traded by Native Americans in the Caribbean before the arrival of Europeans.
 The Cuban macaw was reportedly "stupid" and slow to escape, and therefore was easily caught.
 It was killed for food; the Italian traveler Gemelli Careri found the meat tasty, but Gundlach considered it tough.
-Archaeological evidence suggests the Cuban macaw was hunted in Havana in the 16th–18th centuries.
+Historical evidence suggests the Cuban macaw was hunted in Havana in the 16th–18th centuries.
+The 17th-18th century remains from Old Havana were found in garbage dumps, and may have belonged to captive or consumed macaws.
 It may also have been persecuted as a crop pest, though it did not live near dwellings.

 In addition to being kept as pets locally, many Cuban macaws (perhaps thousands of specimens) were traded and sent to Europe.
 This trade has also been suggested as a contributing cause for extinction.
 Judging by the number of preserved specimens that originated as captives, the species was probably not uncommon in European zoos and other collections.
 It was popular as a cagebird, despite its reputation for damaging items with its beak.
 Furthermore, collectors caught young birds by observing adults and felling the trees in which they nested, although sometimes nestlings were accidentally killed.
 This practice reduced population numbers and selectively destroyed the species' breeding habitat.
 This means of collection continues today with the Cuban parakeet (Psittacara euops) and the Cuban amazon (Amazona leucocephala).